 Telstra Regional Communications Upgrade

-Section 516A of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) requires Australian Government organisations to detail their environmental performance and contribution to ecologically sustainable development.
-Table 4-9 provides an overview of the TSRA’s environmental activities and operations in relation to section 516A of the EPBC Act.
+Section 516A of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) requires Australian Government organisations to detail their environmental performance and contribution to ecologically sustainable development.
+Table 4-12 provides an overview of the TSRA’s environmental activities and operations in relation to section 516A of the Act.

 |Outcomes contributing to ecologically sustainable development||The TSRA’s Environmental Management Programme contributes to ecologically sustainable development across all Torres Strait and Northern Peninsula Area communities.
 This includes:

 The TSRA has standardised its processes for the identification, documentation and management of risks and issues.
 All TSRA projects and managed activities include risk assessments as part of the project planning and approval process.
-The TSRA’s management of risk is a continuous cycle involving a systematic process for maintaining risk within an acceptable level (Figure 4-2).
+The TSRA’s management of risk is a continuous cycle (Figure 4-2) involving a systematic process to maintain risk within an acceptable level.

-Risk identification involves identifying the issues that are likely to negatively affect the achievement of the goals of the TSRA.
+Risk identification involves identifying the issues that are likely to negatively impact the achievement of the goals of the TSRA.
 This includes: